 Proteins.
-Protein identifications are filtered by protein -10lgP scores and by the number of unique peptides.
+Protein identifications are filtered by protein -10lgP scores or protein FDR and by the number of unique peptides.
 These protein filtering options affect only the Protein View.

-- -10lgP: It is important to empirically set a protein -10lgP score threshold.
+- -10lgP / FDR: It is important to empirically set a protein FDR or -10lgP score threshold.
 A protein score threshold of 20 or higher is recommended. - Unique peptides: Unique peptides are supporting peptides that are only linked to one protein group.
 A confident protein identification normally requires at least two unique peptides. - Significant peptides: Significant peptides are supporting peptides that have scores above or equal to the peptide -10lgP threshold.
 If selected this option, proteins with at least one significant support peptide will be listed in the protein table.